-Generating All Possibilities Westside (GAP Westside) is based out of West Los Angeles.
-The GAP Westside Program was developed in response to the community’s need for a program aimed at supporting young adults who are transitioning from high school to college and independent living and expanded to include young adults who are 5+ years out of high school and looking for support.
-This unique community based day-program is an authorized vendor of Westside Regional Center.
+Generating All Possibilities (GAP) Westside is based out of West Los Angeles.
+The GAP Westside Program was developed in response to the community’s need for a program aimed at supporting young adults who are transitioning from high school to college and independent living, and expanded over time to include young adults who are 5+ years out of high school and looking for similar support.
+This unique community-based day program is an authorized vendor of Westside Regional Center.

 GAP Westside offers dynamic support to individuals with developmental disabilities who are on course to obtain employment.
 Through a variety of hands-on learning experiences, young adults successfully integrate into the community and manage responsibilities associated with independent living.
-Support includes on college campus help as well as internships and volunteer opportunities with community partners.
-There are also a variety of workshops and activities.
+A focus on accountability, responsibility, social skills, and job readiness is infused throughout every aspect of the program.
+Services include support on college campuses as well as internships and volunteer opportunities with community partners.
+There are also a variety of workshops and activities designed to spark passion and bolster independence.

 GAP Westside Workshops & Activities

 Through a diverse selection of workshops, young adults can explore the many possibilities life has to offer them.
-Below are descriptions of many of the workshops and activities.
+Workshop topics evolve based on participant interest, input, and demonstrated need.
+Below are descriptions of a sample of GAP’s workshops and activities.

 Art & Art Shows

-The GAP art workshops explore different art mediums and styles, from watercoloring, abstract, dada, surreal and blind contours to adult coloring and more relaxed, therapeutic realms.
+The GAP art workshop explores different art mediums and styles, from watercoloring, abstract, dada, surreal and blind contours to adult coloring and more relaxed, therapeutic realms.
 Young adults are encouraged to learn new styles and aspects of art, whether they possess the skills of a novice or are more accomplished in their works.

 Many of our talented artists showcase their work for fundraisers, art galleries, and community art fairs.
-GAP help the artistically inclined develop their portfolios for sale and promotion.
+GAP helps the artistically inclined to develop their portfolios for sale and promotion.

-GAP helps young adults transition into the digital age to garner job skills and facilitate creative interests.
+GAP helps young adults facilitate creative interests and garner job skills critical in today’s workplace.
 Depending on their abilities, GAP members gain digital literacy from basic computer skills to complex programming.
-Advanced topics include: Program a video game using SCRATCH, developing a choose your own adventure story using TWINE, creating 8-bit digital artwork, designing your own website, scheduling using digital calendars, budgeting for independence, and more.
+Advanced topics include: scheduling using digital calendars, budgeting for independence, communicating effectively using email and social media, programming a video game using SCRATCH, developing a choose your own adventure story using TWINE, creating 8-bit digital artwork, designing your own website, and more.

-GAP helps young adults learn important driver’s safety information.
-With the help of various online tools, and an app called Drive Fit, eligible young adults are prepared for success in the world of self-transportation and driver awareness.
+GAP helps young adults who want to earn their Driver’s Licenses learn important driver’s safety information.
+With the help of various online tools and an app called Drive Fit, eligible young adults are prepared for success in the world of self-transportation and driver awareness.

 Hosted by a UCLA Film Teacher, GAP members can enjoy a class specially designed for the GAP program.
 This class helps young adults analyze various films and dissect movie plots, themes, character arcs, settings, narratives, morals, and styles such as Nonlinear, Surreal Comedy, Rotoscoping, Film Noir, Documentary & Biopics.